 Recognise that your expectations may be unrealistic and not how others think.
-Practice talking to yourself in ways that challenge perfection (e.g. “I might not get into Masters at AU but I have options at other universities around Australia.
+Practice talking to yourself in ways that challenge perfection (e.g. “I might not get into Masters at UofA but I have options at other universities around Australia.
 There is more than one way to get to where I want to go.”)

 - Consider working through these modules on Perfectionism from the Centre for Clinical Interventions.